Colleges by Location

 Campus Life

 Not everything at University of Massachusetts Boston is about learning and grades: campus life is an essential part of your educational experience.
-Check out some details about social life at University of Massachusetts Boston.
+Check out some information about campus life at University of Massachusetts Boston.

 Student Organizations

-The number of student organizations and groups with open membership at this school is 100.
-The student organization that has the biggest membership is Mass Media, followed by Campus Kitchens and Golden Key Honor Society.
+This school has 100 open-membership student organizations you can participate in.
+The student organization that gathers the largest number of students is Mass Media, followed by Campus Kitchens and Golden Key Honor Society.
 Other popular student organizations at this school are Haitian Student Association and Student Arts and Events Council.

-In case you're interested in acting, there is a drama club you can consider joining.
-You have a talent for media and communication?
+There is a drama club you can join if acting is something that interests you.
+Interested in media and communication?
 University of Massachusetts Boston publishes its own newspaper and has its own radio station.

 Student Services

-University of Massachusetts Boston offers a number of services important for a comfortable and safe life on campus.
+At University of Massachusetts Boston, there are many amenities required for a pleasant and safe life on campus.

 There is a medical clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs and Women's Center are available to the students of University of Massachusetts Boston.